 Instructions

-- Blend the butter and all the spices in a large bowl.
+- Blend the butter and all the spices in a large bowl or you can do this in a stand mixer, using the paddle attached.

 - Heat the sugar, molasses, golden syrup and water until the sugar has dissolved.
-Leave to cool for 10-15 minutes and pour over the butter mixture.
+Leave to cool for 10-15 minutes and then pour over the butter mixture and stir.
 Cool to room temperature.

-- Blend the flour and bicarbonate and the stir into the butter and sugar mixture.
+- Blend the flour and bicarbonate and then mix into the butter and sugar mixture.
 The mixture is fairly loose but it's now going to be refrigerated for roughly 8 hours, divide into 4 and wrap in clingfilm.
-This dough can be kept in the fridge for a week or frozen for up to a 3 months.
+This dough can be kept in the fridge for 2 weeks or frozen for up to a 3 months.

-- Oven 190°C fan.
+- Preheat the oven to 190°C (fan).
 Take only a small amount of the dough from the fridge and lightly flour your surface and roll out the dough 2mm thick.
 Stamp out your shapes with your chosen cookie cutters.
-With the help of a thin bladed knife, transfer them carefully to lined baking trays.
-Bake once you’ve filled a tray.
+With the help of a thin bladed knife, transfer carefully to the lined baking trays.
 Bake the biscuits for 5-6 minutes.
 They should start to feel hard around the edges as they cool and eventually become really crisp – they need to have a nice ‘snap’.
-Store in an airtight container for several weeks.
+Store in an airtight container for several weeks. *If you are making Christmas decorations remember to make a hole for the ribbon or string to go through.
+Do this as soon as they come out of the oven, I use the tip of a very small piping nozzle.

 Notes